reifjulian/texsave/README.md

 ## Overview:

 `texsave` is a Stata command that outputs the dataset currently in memory to a file in LaTeX format.
-It uses the LaTeX packages *booktabs*, *tabularx*, and *geometry* to produce publication-quality tables.
+It uses the `booktabs`, `tabularx`, and `geometry` LaTeX packages to produce publication-quality tables.
 The syntax is described in the Stata help file included in this package.

 Julian Reif's [Stata Coding Guide](https://reifjulian.github.io/guide/#automating_tables) provides a tutorial.